Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Shipsy homepage

 Shipsy is a logistics management and visibility platform widely used across retail, e-commerce, 3PL, CEP, and cross-border delivery networks.
-It focuses on improving cost efficiency and providing strong operational visibility across first-, mid-, and last-mile workflows.
+G2 ranks Shipsy among the top FarEye alternatives for its focus on cost efficiency and strong operational visibility across first-, mid-, and last-mile workflows.

 Common Challenges Shipsy Resolves